EAP and Fair Work Compliance | Employee Rights & Workplace Wellbeing

 How EAPs Support Fair Work Compliance

-EAPs provide practical tools that support compliance by:
+EAPs provide resources that are helpful in assisting with compliance by:

-• Offering confidential counselling for stress, conflict, or workplace disputes
+• Offering private therapy for concerns related to stress, conflict, or the workplace

 "Fair workplaces are built on trust, respect, and proactive support.
 Compliance is just the beginning." - Fair Work Ombudsman (adapted)